Georgia Deer Season 2023 [All You Need To Know!]

 • Georgia allows bow and arrow and air gun deer hunting.

-• Clayton, Cobb, DeKalb, and Fulton counties in Georgia allow archery deer hunting with statewide bag limits.
+• Clayton, Cobb, DeKalb, and Fulton counties in Georgia allow archery game with statewide bag limits.

-• Barrow, Bibb, Chatham, Cherokee, Clarke, Clayton, Cobb, Columbia, Decatur, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Muscogee, Paulding, Rockdale, and Seminole have extended archery deer hunting seasons.
+• Barrow, Bibb, Chatham, Cherokee, Clarke, Clayton, Cobb, Columbia, Decatur, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Muscogee, Paulding, Rockdale, and Seminole have extended archery period.
 Statewide bag limits and other laws apply.

-• In the Chattahoochee and Oconee National Forests, bow hunters must follow the same either-sex dates as gun hunters during firearms deer hunting season.
+• In the Chattahoochee and Oconee National Forests, bow hunters must follow the same either-sex dates as gun hunters during firearms.
 National forests allow only antlered deer hunting.

-• Bowhunting is allowed throughout primitive and firearm deer seasons, except in archery-only counties and WMAs.
-Male and female deer may be taken during these seasons unless otherwise noted on WMAs.
-Bow-and-arrow hunters during primitive weapon and firearm deer seasons must wear 500 square inches of fluorescent orange.
+Bowhunting is allowed throughout primitive and firearm, except in archery-only counties and WMAs.
+Either sex may be taken during these seasons unless otherwise noted on WMAs.
+Bow-and-arrow hunters during primitive weapon and firearm must wear 500 square inches of fluorescent orange.

 • Both antlerless and antlered deer are capped in a single shooting season, and one must have specified antler traits to be lawfully taken.